 A complete application package contains a cover letter, resume, law school transcript, two writing samples (unedited by another person), and contact information for three references (at least one of whom can comment on your writing).

-The Staff Attorney's Office begins interviewing candidates every September through the on-campus recruiting programs at the following law schools: Brooklyn, Cardozo, Columbia, Cornell, Fordham, New York Law School, New York University, and Yale.
-Candidates from other law schools may submit their applications via the Online System for Clerkship Application and Review (OSCAR) website at http://oscar.symplicity.com, or through the IMPACT, Northeast Black Law Students Association or Equal Justice Works career fairs.
+The Staff Attorney's Office begins interviewing candidates every September through the on-campus recruiting programs at the following law schools: Brooklyn, Cardozo, Columbia, Cornell, Fordham, New York Law School, and New York University.
+Candidates from other law schools may submit their applications via the Online System for Clerkship Application and Review (OSCAR) website at http://oscar.symplicity.com, or through the Northeast Black Law Students Association career fair.

 Applicants must be U.S. citizens or lawful permanent residents seeking citizenship under 8 U.S.C. § 1324b(a)(3)(B).
 For details about the citizenship requirements for employment in the federal judiciary, click here.
 Those selected for the position are subject to a background check.
 The federal judiciary is an equal opportunity employer.